DataDoggo215/dsc-phase3-project/README.md

 <img src="images\visualizatdrivendata_submission.png" width=80%><br>

 ### Features of a Water Well
 Our next process was to look at how much effect each feature has on the water well.
 We ran permutaion importance on our model to see how important our features are.
-Location of the well is by far the most important one.
+Location of the well is by far the most important one, we will talk about location later.
 Another important aspect was the type of the waterpoint.
-Total Static Head and Construction Year are 2 other important features.
-It is important to make sure waterpoint has access to enough water when building new wells.
-The last thing to keep in mind is if a well needs repair we need to check how old is the well as well.
-Data shows almost all wells are non-functional after 35 years.
-We suggest that UNICEF do not fix more than 30 years old wells, instead building new wells is a better investment.
+For wells with long lifetime we recommend either using standpipes or hand-pump pipes based on where the well is located.
+If the water source of a well is higher, meaning well can use the gravity for extraction we recommend standpipes, if this is not possible hand-pump pipes are the best option.

 Here you can see the status of wells based on what year they were built.
 <img src="images\construction_year_status.png" width=80%><br>